-Neutral nations’ ships were inspected in Halifax before being allowed to move onto other North American ports.
+In addition, neutral nations’ ships were inspected in Halifax before being permitted to move onto other North American ports.

 That Fateful Morning

 On the morning of Dec.
 6, a ship from neutral Norway, the Imo, was in Halifax for inspection.
 It was headed to New York City to pick up supplies destined for Belgium.
-Another vessel, France’s Mont-Blanc, had left New York and had traveled to Halifax to join a convoy.
+Another vessel, France’s Mont-Blanc, left New York and traveled to Halifax to join a convoy.
 It was carrying TNT and other explosives, and it was running several hours behind schedule.

 Vessels were supposed to move in and out of the harbor port side (left) to port side.
 The Narrows, the exit to the harbor, necessitated this rule.

 That morning, however, the Imo was traveling on the wrong side.
-Mont-Blanc blew its whistle at the Imo on more than one occasion, but the Imo refused to change its position.
+Mont-Blanc blew its whistle at the Imo on more than once, but the Imo refused to change its position.

 The ships collided, and sparks from the collision started a fire in Mont-Blanc.
-The ship was abandoned and began to drift toward Pier 6.
+The crew abandoned ship, and it began drifting toward Pier 6.

 Meanwhile, the commotion attracted the attention of city residents who gathered at their windows or near the pier to watch.

 At 9.04 a.m., Mont-Blanc exploded with such force it could be felt more than 100 miles away.
 Several acres of the city were instantly destroyed, while every building for a mile and a half was damaged.
 The shock wave caused a tsunami.